Water Board Proposes Updated Grazing Waiver

 EAC’s Related Role in Water Quality Sampling

-Since 2020 EAC has worked collaboratively with the Seashore and the County of Marin sampling Drakes Estero and Drakes Beach to ensure recreational water quality samples are being collected to create a long-term dataset so we can advocate to ensure healthy and clean watersheds.
-Some sampling weeks have shown exceedances at these sampling locations.
+Since 2020, EAC has worked collaboratively with the Seashore and the County of Marin, sampling Drakes Estero and Drakes Beach to ensure recreational water quality samples are being collected to create a long-term dataset, so we can advocate to ensure healthy and clean watersheds.
+Some sampling dates have shown exceedances at these locations.

 Why is this Important?